lervag/vimtex/DOCUMENTATION.md

 # test
 This directory is used to, you guessed it, define tests for the VimTeX code.
 The tests are built on top of a Makefile based workflow.
-The top level Makefile runs all tests defined in sub directories named `test-...`.
+The top level 'Makefile' runs all tests defined in sub directories named `test-...`.
 It is a fundamental requirement that all tests run with `make` from the top level `test` directory should pass for VimTeX to be deemed stable and fully functional.